What does a National Trust membership cost in 2026?

 Snowdonia

-From the stunning landscapes of Snowdonia to Agatha Christie’s holiday home in Devon, there are endless attractions to explore.
+From the stunning landscapes of Snowdonia to Agatha Christie’s holiday home in Devon, there are endless attractions to explore, including hundreds of historic houses, castles and forts.

 Here at TopCashback, we’re big fans of days spent at National Trust properties and beauty spots.
 In fact, quite a few staff members have memberships of their own.